aaryaamoharir/OS_Project3/devlog.md

 I'll start working on the print command.
 It should be pretty straight forward, essentially recursively going through all the key value pairs in an index file while node count isn't 0.

+I'll start working on the extract method.
+Ideally, if I could use my print methods and instead print into the csv file that would be great but I could also just reuse that code and instead write to a file.
+I could also just use a for loop to iterate through all the pairs

+## **05-11-2025 7:21PM Session**
+I think mostly everything works functionality wise.
+Initially I thought we needed a cache to store three in memory but from his project overview video I think it's more for handling splitting the node.
+Overall it was a pretty interesting project to work on and I learned a lot about b+ trees and implementing them.